SonarSource/sonar-php/doc/CFG.md

 #### Empty blocks

-During construction of CFG it might happen that some empty blocks are created (e.g. empty `finally` clause, ...).
-We have a mechanism to cleanup these empty blocks, however it is limited that it can only remove empty blocks with single predecessor and successor.
-If empty block has multiple successors (which happens often with `try-catch-finally` statements) it is not removed.
+During the construction of the CFG it might happen that some empty blocks are created (e.g. empty `finally` clause, ...).
+We have a mechanism to cleanup these empty blocks, however it is limited that it can only remove empty blocks with one predecessor and one successor.
+If an empty block has multiple successors (which happens often with `try-catch-finally` statements) it is not removed.

 #### Impossible paths from `finally`